The gnus email/news reader seems to be filled with features for special circumstances, especially as a response to exceptions to its own design.

 gpg config file.
 In other words, no need to configure gpg-agent with gpg-conf.

-An entry without a login or without a password means to ask for it when the machine and/or port matches.
+An entry without a login or without a password means to ask for it when anything else matches.